Kelp-framework/Kelp/README.md

     $app->run;
 ```

-## The application modules
+## The application classes

-Your application's modules should be put in the `lib/` folder.
-The main module,
+Your application's classes should be put in the `lib/` folder.
+The main class,
 in our example `MyApp.pm`, initializes any modules and variables that your
 app will use.
 Here is an example that uses `Moose` to create lazy attributes
 and initialize a database connection: